OnionIoT/Onion-Docs/Omega2/Kit-Guides/Maker/tutorials/04-oled-writing-text.md

 * 1x OLED Expansion plugged into Expansion Dock above

 ### Writing the Code

+The code we'll be writing is fairly simple, we'll be calling on the `oledExp` class from the `OmegaExpansion` Python Module and using the built in functions to print a bunch of stuff.

 Create a file called `MAK04-oledWriteText.py` and paste the following code in it: